saipran7777/saipran7777.github.io/projects.md

 - Retrained the VGG + SCNN model on own dataset annotation using the tool built
 - Identified lane attributes such as color and type automatically to reduce repetitive work

+### Vehicle Trajectory Data Collection Using Aerial Videography
+- Proposed a novel architecture to collect vehicle trajectory data for an extended period on freeways and arterials
+- Preparing High Definition(HD) dataset for traffic data analysis and vehicle detection applications.

 # Previous works
 ## Research